If you go through ground coffee like me, you’ll be producing a lot of spent coffee grounds and possibly filters too.

 If your coffee filter is added whole to your compost pile, it may take longer to decompose.
 A good tip is to try and shred the paper up as much as possible to speed up the process and mix it into the pile when added – don’t just plonk it on the top!

 Are permanent coffee filters better than paper?

-If you’re considering a filter from an eco-friendly living perspective, then yes permanent coffee filters are better.
+If you’re considering a filter from an sustainable living perspective, then yes permanent coffee filters are better.
 For taste reasons, this all comes down to personal preference.

 My preferred ‘permanent’ filter is that in a cafetiere.
 All you need here is the ground coffee which can definitely be composted afterwards.
-My ground coffee of choice at the minute is this organic Cafedirect Machu Picchu single origin.
+My ground coffee of choice at the minute is the organic Cafedirect Machu Picchu single origin and the sustainable blend at Balance Coffee.
 The cafetiere filter can then be cleaned and washed out with a bit of soap and water ready for the next use.

 A stove top moka also contains a fully reusable permanent filter.
 Here the water comes to the boil and the pressure forces the water up through the steel filter to the where the ground coffee is and then up through the spout and into the top chamber.
 Once cooled, clean with soap and water and it’s ready for the next brew.